Supervision of Kempen Capital Management (UK) Ltd

 Pillar 3 disclosures

 Kempen Capital Management (UK) Ltd (“Kempen”) is authorised and regulated by the Financial Conduct Authority (“FCA”).
-The FCA is responsible, in the United Kingdom, for the implementation of the 2006 Capital Requirements Directive of the European Union.
+The FCA is responsible, in the United Kingdom, for the implementation of the 2006 Capital Requirements Directive of the European Union (the “Directive”), as amended by the Fourth Capital Requirements Directive.
 This Directive established a new regulatory capital framework for the financial services industry.

 The new framework comprises of three separate pillars:

 • Pillar 1 sets out the minimum capital levels that the business is required to carry to cover the risks to its business;

 • Pillar 2 details the supervisory review process to be used by both Kempen and the FCA to assess whether additional capital requires to be maintained against any risks not adequately covered under Pillar 1; and